Ross Tokely: St Duthus

 Midway through the 2018–19 season, Tokely made a return to senior football when he joined North Caledonian League club St Duthus.
 During his time with the Tain based club, he won two cup medals, the Football Times Cup in 2020, and the North Caledonian Cup in 2022.

-Loch Ness and Nairn County
+Nairn County

-In August 2022, Tokely made a brief move to St Duthus' North Caledonian League rivals, Loch Ness, before making his return to the Highland League, signing for Nairn County on 24 October 2022.
+After starting the 2022–23 season with St Duthus, Tokely was released to sign for Nairn County on 24 October 2022.
+Tokely decided to end his playing career at the end of 2023–24.

 Coaching career

 Tokely was appointed Brora Rangers manager in December 2016.
-Brora knocked SPFL clubs Stranraer and East Fife out of the 2017–18 Scottish Cup, before eventually losing to Premiership club Kilmarnock in the fifth round (last 16).
+Brora knocked SPFL clubs Stranraer and East Fife out of the 2017–18 Scottish Cup, before eventually losing to Premiership club Kilmarnock in the fifth round.
 They had poorer results in the 2017–18 Highland Football League, however, and Tokely left the club near the end of the season.

-Tokely returned to Inverness to become their Youth Team coach.
+Tokely returned to Inverness to become their Under 16 Youth Team coach.

+On 26 April 2024, Tokely was appointed as manager of Highland Football League club Nairn County.
+In January 2025, Tokely stepped down from the role.